Share this Post

 The Sump Pump Battery Backup Advantage

 Savvy homeowners know the importance of battery backup systems for sump pumps.
 Primary sump pumps rely on electricity.
-Unfortunately, when the power goes out basement flooding can occur within a few hours.
+Unfortunately, basement flooding can occur within a few hours after the power goes out.
 There is not much time before water damage takes its toll.
-Battery backup systems provide sump pumps with the electricity that is needed to power a backup sump pump during a power outage.
+Battery backup systems provide sump pumps with the electricity needed to power a backup sump pump during a power outage.

-Battery backup systems use heavy-duty batteries that act as a power source in the event of an electrical outage.
-Should an electrical outage occur, the battery backup system will automatically power a backup sump pump.
+Battery backup systems use heavy-duty batteries that act as a power source during an electrical outage.
+The battery backup system will automatically power a backup sump pump if an electrical outage occurs.
 There is always a connection between the backup battery and the sump system, which means the battery will remain charged until it is needed.

 Sump pump battery backup systems are often called two-stage systems.
 When your home’s power is on, the primary sump pump will use electricity for power.
 However, if a power outage occurs, the battery backup system will kick in and provide the energy needed to power the backup sump pump.